 For Pseudomonas Infection, you will want to use an acetic solution and the most common thing to use is Vinegar.

-Vinegar baths or compress can be used on any age.
-Just make sure you rinse well with clear, clean water after a Vinegar bath, otherwise excess itching and irritation may occur.
+Vinegar baths or compresses can be used at any age.
+Just make sure you rinse well with clear, clean water after a Vinegar bath, otherwise, excess itching and irritation may occur.

 Bleach Bath Formula for Adults and Children OVER the age of 1:

-Mix 1 teaspoon bleach in 1 gallon water.
+Mix 1 teaspoon bleach in 1 gallon of water.

 For Children and Infants UNDER the age of 1,